junxit/us-congress-bills-115/metadata.md

 - 2017-07-27 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which were debated earlier and on which further proceedings were postponed.
 - 2017-07-27 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2017-07-27 — VACATED PROCEEDINGS - Mr. Visclosky asked unanmious consent to vacate the proceedings for a recorded vote on the DeSantis amendment No. 47, to the end that the Chair put the question on the amendment de novo.
 Agreed to without objection.
+- 2017-07-31 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2017-08-01 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 187.